Intel-bigdata/SSM/docs/ssm-deployment-guide.md

         <value>ssm-server-ip:rpc-port</value>
     </property>
 ```

+The cover dirs or ignore dirs should also be configured in hdfs-site.xml if user wants SSM to only monitor some HDFS dirs or just ignore some other HDFS dirs.
+Please refer to the above Cover Dirs & Ignore Dirs section.

 The value for the following property should be modified in hdfs-site.xml.
 This value is recommended to be set as follows.

 value=executors_num*(agents_num+servers_num)*10,